knowledgecode/workerframe/README.md

 ```
 ## Caveats
 ### `self.importScripts(path[, path, ...])`
 If import some scripts via `self.importScripts` in this framework, they have to be given absolute path.
-As this framework has the `origin` property, make the absolute path with using it.
+As this framework has an `origin` property, make the absolute path with using it.
 ```javascript
 var worker = new WorkerFrame(function () {
     // succeed